Evelyn-M/global-displacement-risk/README.md

 ## Global displacement risk

-This repository contains the code base to model the global displacement risk due to tropical cyclones and coastal flooding.
+This repository contains the code base to model the global displacement risk due to tropical cyclone winds and coastal flooding.
 The project is the result of a collaboration between the internal displacment monitoring center (IDMC), the UN University Bonn, and ETH Zurich.
+Additionally, it contains scripts to generate publication figures and tables for the article titled "A natural hazard risk modelling approach to human displacement - frontiers & challenges" by Meiler et al. (2025), in preparation.
+This publication features global displacement risk results from river floods and droughts in addition to the two hazards described above.

 ### Contributors and contact
 - [Simona Meiler](mailto:simona.meiler@usys.ethz.ch)